Karthikpek0512/ARC/README.md

 # Purpose of this fork/repository

 This repository contains solution for 3 tasks in the The Abstraction and Reasoning Corpus (ARC).
 Further details on ARC data and testing interface for the tasks is provided in the desciption of the orginal respository below.
-Please note that all grids visually represented in the tasks are 2-d array and each color is represented by a number from 0-9 Ex : Back is represented by zero.
+Please note that all grids visually represented in the tasks are 2-d arrays and each color is represented by a number from 0-9 Ex : Black is represented by zero.

 ## Below is snapshot of task_22eb0ac0
 ![task_22eb0ac0](https://github.com/Karthikpek0512/ARC/blob/master/Tasks/22eb0ac0.PNG)